-In July 2013, the Homes team reached out to residents, community leaders, officials, and others through MetroQuest, an on-line survey tool.
+In July 2013, the Homes team reached out to residents, community leaders, officials, and others through MetroQuest, an online survey tool.
 More than 150 respondents shared their views on both the types of units they would prefer in the City and where they would like to see them.

 Because the survey and mapping results can be abstract, many communities find it helpful to distill the responses into a picture of the desired vision at a specific location.
-One of the key issues surrounding future housing in Elgin is the numerous developments already approved by the City.
+Based on discussions with City staff and the capacity analysis in this report, one of the key issues surrounding future housing in Elgin is the numerous developments already approved by the City.
 The vast majority of the City's future housing capacity is found in planned large-lot single-family subdivisions west of Randall Road.
-In some cases, lots have been platted and streets, sewer, water, and other infrastructure installed.
+In some cases, lots have been platted and streets, sewer, water, and other infrastructure have been installed.
 Recognizing the significance of this issue, staff recommended that the visualization focus on an existing stalled development near U.S. 20 and Russell Road.

 The following images illustrate the sentiments recorded through MetroQuest.
-The photos shows a selected area of the development along Gansett Parkway with small-lot single-family and townhome units integrated into an existing large-lot single-family area.
+The photo shows a selected area of the development along Gansett Parkway with small-lot single-family and townhome units integrated into an existing large-lot single-family area.
 The conceptual plan shows that the entire area would also include multifamily units and a supporting retail/service node along U.S. 20 to make the area a true mixed-use neighborhood.